maddypetersen/pierce-hacker-submissions/New Lessons/Creating a twitter bot with google sheet.md

 # Introduction: Creating a twitter bot using Google sheet

 ---
-## PLEASE READ THIS BEFORE PROCEEDING.
-[Twitter Bot Etiquette](http://tinysubversions.com/2013/03/basic-twitter-bot-etiquette/)
+## PLEASE READ [Twitter Bot Etiquette](http://tinysubversions.com/2013/03/basic-twitter-bot-etiquette/) BEFORE PROCEEDING.
 ---

 ## **What is a Twitter Bot?**